VijayPrakashReddy-k/Machine_Learning/Supervised Learning/Classification/K-Nearest Neighbors/README.md

 ### Impact of Correlated Predictors in K-Nearest Neighbors Models

 Correlated variables that are in a k-nearest neighbors model will create redundant terms in the distance calculations.
-If your predictor variables are highly correlated, consider replacing your predictors with a reduced dimension principal component vectors.
+If your predictor variables are highly correlated, consider replacing your predictors with reduced-dimension principal component vectors.

 ### Distance Metrics in K-Nearest Neighbors Models